last updated 8 May 2013

 e-books on steamboats and engines.

-These are digitized and are downloadable as PDF
+These are digitized and are downloadable in a variety of formats to add to your

 Click here for a few still pictures from Cabin Fever, York, PA, Winter 2006